OlesenJonas/PlaylistFilterForSpotify/README.md

 ---

 ### Building
-Currently builds using Clang and CMake on Windows.\
+Currently builds using Clang and CMake on Windows.
+(Line 34 in cryptopp's config-os.h needs to be commented out when using clang on windows, but it works atm)\
 Requires vcpkg for gathering the required packages.
 Its root directory must be stored in the *VCPKG_ROOT* environment variable.
 Building from source requires you to provide your own Api Access through a ```secrets.hpp``` file in ```src/PlaylistFilter/Spotify/```.
 This file should define the following variables:
 ```cpp